Island Park, Idaho

 Island Park is a city in Fremont County, Idaho, United States.
 The city's population was 193 at the 2020 census, down from 286 in 2010.
 The city was incorporated by owners of the many lodges and resorts along U.S. Route 20 in 1947, primarily to circumvent Idaho's liquor laws that prohibited the sale of liquor outside of city limits.
 It is only 500 ft wide in most locations and at 33 mi, claims to have the longest "Main Street" in the world.

 Island Park is part of the Rexburg Micropolitan Statistical Area.

 History

 Middle Pleistocene epoch

 About 50,000 years ago, the area where the city is currently located was actually a very large volcano that exploded with extraordinary force.
-The volcanic euroption seems to have been so big to reach as far as Kansas.
+The volcanic eruption seems to have been so big to reach as far as Kansas.

 Pre-European History

 The native population within the area was mostly focused on the shores of the Snake River and around the shores of Henry’s Lake, and was pretty diverse.
 The local native population included: the Snake, Bannock, Lemhi, Tukudika, Crow and Flathead.

 Some sources suggest that during their escape from general Howard, the legendary chiefs known as Joseph Perce and Nez Perce spent time in the nearby Henry's lake for a brief period of time in the year 1877.
 This inspired the creation of the local Gold Trails Loop, and the Nez Perce Historic Trail.